OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-button.md

 ---
 ui:
   wrapper: shadow-2xl
+  rounded: rounded-full # options: rounded, rounded-md, rounded-lg & rounded-full
-urlButton: 'https://www.nasa.gov/' # this is a comment to the link to the button.
+urlButton: https://www.nasa.gov/ # this is a comment to the link to the button.
 target: "" # open in the same window
 rounded: rounded-3xl
 colorButton: green
-disabled: "" # on, off, TRUE, FALSE
+disabled: true # true, false
 variant: solid
-block: "" #changes the button width
+block: "" # changes the button width
 size: 3xl # modifies the size of the button
 type: "" # possible values button, submit or reset
 ---